INFOM126-Automated-Software-Engineering/2048-Drif/docs/CONTRIBUTOR.md

    mvn -q org.pitest:pitest-maven:mutationCoverage  # optional local PIT
    ```
 5. **Open a PR** to `develop`:
-   - Title with Conventional Commit style.
+   - Title with Conventional Commit style (see §3 / §3.2).
    - Description with context and **“Closes #<issueId>”**.
    - Fill the PR checklist (tests, screenshots if UI).